 In the last two or three years, more and more incidents are also resulting from cyber attacks.
 Encrypting protected data renders it unusable to unauthorized parties, whether the breach is due to device loss or theft, or a cyberattack.
 As a side note, encrypted data that is lost or stolen is not considered a data breach and does not require reporting under HIPAA.

-As organizations transition to the cloud, they must also consider how using cloud services impacts their HIPAA Security Rule compliance.
+As organizations transition to the cloud, they must also consider how using cloud services impacts their HIPAA Security Rule compliance, and explore 3rd party cloud security solutions such as a CASB.
 A cloud service that handles ePHI is a business associate under HIPAA and thus must sign a business agreement specifying compliance.
 However, due diligence — and ultimate responsibility — lies with the covered entity, even if a third party causes the data breach.

 OCR not only investigates reported breaches but has also implemented an audit program.
 In the last few years, both the number of HIPAA settlements and the fines have been growing.
 Violations that resulted in fines range from malware infections and lack of firewalls to failure to conduct risk assessments and execute proper business associate agreements.